Bayesian Transfer Learning for Enhanced Estimation and Inference: Methodology

-We refer to Equation \eqref{eq:TRADER} as a \textit{source-guided horseshoe prior} because, unlike the standard horseshoe prior (with a prior mean of zero), the proposed prior has a mean adaptively informed by source datasets.
-The prior mean consists of two parts, a weighted average of the rescaled source estimates with $\norm{\widehat{\bbeta}^\text{val}}/\norm{\widehat{\bomega}^{(k)}}$ as the scaling factor introduced in step 1, and a $\eta_{K+1}$-weighted zero mean.
-TRADER assigns greater weight to the more informative sources, leveraging their information to estimate $\bbeta$.
-To achieve this, we apply a Dirichlet prior to the weights $\left(\eta_1, \cdots, \eta_K, \eta_{K+1}\right)$, where $\eta_k$'s are informed by the cosine similarity $\theta_k = \widehat{\bomega}^{(k)\top}\widehat{\bbeta}^\text{val} / (\norm{\widehat{\bomega}^{(k)}}\norm{\widehat{\bbeta}^\text{val}})$ and $\zeta=1$.
-Thus, sources with larger cosine similarity values receive greater weight, enabling TRADER to leverage informative sources effectively.
-In the extreme case where all sources are uninformative and heterogeneous from the target, it will yield relatively small $\theta_{k}$ values and the prior mass will concentrate on $\eta_{K+1}$, causing TRADER to revert to a standard horseshoe prior with zero prior mean, thus preventing negative transfer.
+We refer to Equation~\eqref{eq:TRADER} as a \textit{source-guided HS prior}.
+Unlike the standard HS prior in Equation \eqref{eq:HS}, which is centered at zero, our proposed prior has a mean that is adaptively informed by source datasets.
+Specifically, the prior mean is a weighted sum of two components: a weighted average of rescaled source estimates and a zero mean weighted by $\eta_{K+1}$.
+To encourage borrowing from informative sources, we place a Dirichlet prior on the weights $\left(\eta_1, \cdots, \eta_K, \eta_{K+1}\right)$, where each $\theta_k$ is set by the cosine similarity between the $k$-th source and the target: $\theta_k = \widehat{\bomega}^{(k)\top}\widehat{\bbeta}_0 / (\norm{\widehat{\bomega}^{(k)}}\cdot\norm{\widehat{\bbeta}_0})$, and $\zeta=1$.
+This design assigns greater weight to sources more aligned with the target, enabling TRADER to leverage informative sources while downweighting others.
+In the extreme case where all sources are uninformative or highly heterogeneous, TRADER reduces to the standard HS prior (i.e., target-only HS) by concentrating prior mass on $\eta_{K+1}$--thus avoiding negative transfer.

-For other parameters, we set a standard half-Cauchy prior for the local shrinkage parameter $\lambda_j$, an inverse Gamma prior with $\nu=0.01$ for the variance term $\sigma^2$, and the choice of global shrinkage parameter $\tau$ is discussed in Section \ref{section-tau-choice}.
+The following proposition formalizes this adaptive behavior and highlights the advantage of our similarity-informed prior over a naive $\text{Dirichlet}(1,\cdots,1)$ prior, which treats all sources equally. \begin{proposition} Consider the prior defined in Equation~(\ref{eq:TRADER}) and denote the expectation with respect to this prior as $\,\mathbb{E}_{ \theta_1,..,\theta_K}(\cdot)$, where $\theta_1,\ldots,\theta_K$ are the hyperparameters of the Dirichlet prior.
+Then